GM sued by investor over slow ignition fix

-March 21 (Reuters) - General Motors Co and its Chief Executive Mary Barra are being sued by an investor for failing to adequately address known defects in its cars that led to the recall of over 3.1 million vehicles, according to court documents.
+(Reuters) - General Motors Co (GM.N) and its Chief Executive Mary Barra are being sued by an investor for failing to adequately address known defects in its cars that led to the recall of over 3.1 million vehicles, according to court documents.

 The lawsuit filed by investor George Pio seeks unspecified damages from the carmaker claiming the recalls “triggered a sharp decline in the company’s share price, wiping out billions in shareholder value”.
 It also seeks class action status.